sc2-cpp-tools/sc2-cpp-api/README.md

 ### Development Dependencies
 ---

-While these dependencies are not required to build the project, they are actively used to enhance development and enforce coding standards:
+While these dependencies are not required to build the project, they are used to enhance development and enforce coding standards:

 - `clang-tidy`